Lactose Intolerance

 Unabsorbed lactose goes to the large intestine, where it is then digested by bacteria, which produces hydrocarbons, carbon dioxide, methane, and hydrogen and consequently leads to troublesome gastrointestinal problems.

-Is Lactose Intolerance the Same as Milk Intolerance?
+Is Lactose Intolerance the Same As Milk Intolerance?

 Although in common parlance, milk allergy and lactose intolerance are sometimes confused or considered to be the same disease, they are two separate diseases.
 Although the straightforward reason for the symptoms of both conditions is the consumption of milk and milk products, each is answerable for a different element and a distinct response of the organism.